 At the minimum luminance, the mastering display is considered to have the same nominal chromaticity as the white point.

+In D.3.30, Equation D-43, replace "if ( availableFlagLXA )" with "if( availableFlagLXA )" (removing the space after "if").

 In D.3.30, replace the following paragraph:

 The temporal motion-constrained tile sets SEI message applicable to targetLayerId shall not be present for any picture in associatedPicSet when tiles_enabled_flag is equal to 0 for any PPS that is active for any picture in associatedPicSet.